quii/learn-go-with-tests/reading-files.md

 The iterative approach has given us fast feedback that our understanding of the requirements is incomplete.

 `fs.FS` gives us a way of opening a file within it by name with its `Open` method.
-From there we read the data from the file and for now we do not need any sophisticated parsing, just cut out the `Title: ` text by slicing the string.
+From there we read the data from the file and, for now, we do not need any sophisticated parsing, just cutting out the `Title: ` text by slicing the string.

 ## Refactor

-Separating out the opening file part code from parsing its contents will make the code simpler to understand and work with.
+Separating the 'opening file code' from the 'parsing file contents code' will make the code simpler to understand and work with.

 ```go
 func getPost(fileSystem fs.FS, f fs.DirEntry) (Post, error) {